Timeline of the January 6 United States Capitol attack: Attack on the Capitol

-At 2:44 p.m., a Capitol Police officer inside the Speaker's Lobby adjacent to the House chambers shot and fatally wounded rioter Ashli Babbitt as she climbed through a broken window of a barricaded door.
+At 2:44 p.m., a Capitol Police officer inside the Speaker's Lobby adjacent to the House chambers shot and killed rioter Ashli Babbitt as she climbed through a broken window of a barricaded door.
 Minutes later, Governor of Virginia Ralph Northam activated all available assets of the State of Virginia including the Virginia National Guard to aid the U.S. Capitol, although the Department of Defense still had not authorized it.
 By 3:15 p.m., assets from Virginia began rolling into D.C.

-An hour later, at 4:17 p.m, a video of Trump was uploaded to Twitter in which he instructed "you have to go home now".
+An hour later, at 4:17 p.m, a video of Trump was uploaded to Twitter in which he instructed "you have to go home now."
 Fifteen minutes later, Secretary Miller authorized the D.C.
 National Guard to actually deploy.